oroinc/documentation/user_guide/workflow_management.rst

 Attributes (also referred as "fields") are characteristics of the record.
 For example, zip-code and street name are attributes of an address.

-At the end of each transition you can change some attributes of the record processed.
+In the course of each transition you can change some attributes of the record processed.
 For example, document attributes may be:

   - "Name" that must be defined after transition "Start Writing" and can be changed after transitions "Submit for